Just-in-time documentation: Employing agile methodology in documentation

 I worried about what it meant to keep it up to date.
 What I've learned is that documentation can be updated just in time too!
 Worst case scenario?
 A customer finds some navigation steps that are a touch out of date.
 If this trips them up, they'll let you know.
 And you can fix it straight away and let them know.
 What a great opportunity to wow your customers!

 I worried about how difficult it would be to browse through the knowledge base.
-I've learned that an overwhelming majority of users search for their answer rather than browsing so I don't need to worry about the amount of content in our knowledge base
+I've learned that an overwhelming majority of users search for their answer rather than browsing so I don't need to worry about the amount of content in our knowledge base.

 It's OK To Document Workarounds